wordofwarning/wordofwarning.org/current/2016-haphazard/programme/index.md

 #### Timed Activity (*subject to change*)
 **12.30pm, 1.30pm, 2.30pm, 3.30pm — Katy Dye | *RATS!***
-Crawling in our kitchens and blocking up our drainpipes, nibbling at our cornflakes and scratching at our doorsteps… dirty, smelly, flea-bitten, disease-ridden, ugly, amazing *RATS!* A performance that explores rodent reputation and tries to redress the balance — after all, it's a hard life being a rat!
+Crawling in our kitchens and blocking up our drainpipes, nibbling at our cornflakes and scratching at our doorsteps… dirty, smelly, flea-bitten, disease-ridden, ugly, amazing *RATS!* A 10 minute performance that explores rodent reputation and tries to redress the balance — after all, it's a hard life being a rat!
 <a href="http://twitter.com/katydye1" target="_blank">@katydye1</a>

 **1pm & 3pm — Marcus Orlandi | *Two Reeler* †**
 Inspired by the early era films of Chaplin, Keaton and Lloyd, everyday household objects are misused, misunderstood and confused.
-Expect slapstick, awkwardness and tuneless song!
+A 15 minute performance — expect slapstick, awkwardness and tuneless song!
 <a href="http://twitter.com/lostmyshoes80" target="_blank">@lostmyshoes80</a>

 **2pm — Eilidh MacAskill + Rosana Cade | *Gendersaurus Rex: The Clothes Show* <small>(header image)</small>**
-Meet the Gendersaurus Rex — the genial host of this gender-busting fashion show like no other… with dinosaurs.
+Meet the *Gendersaurus Rex* — the genial host of this gender-busting fashion show like no other — a 15 minute performance… with dinosaurs!
 <a href="http://twitter.com/EilidhUkulele" target="_blank">@EilidhUkulele</a> <a href="http://twitter.com/RosanaCade" target="_blank">@RosanaCade</a> <a href="http://twitter.com/GendersaurusRex" target="_blank">@GendersaurusRex</a> | <a href="http://facebook.com/gendersaurus" target="_blank">Gendersaurus Facebook</a>

 #### Activity All Afternoon (*subject to change*)